 2 = desired… there are no ready uses, but we believe that it could be useful.

+2n = there’s no known use for this

 3 = interesting… but we fear may be difficult to program.

-** Only tracking messages coded with ‘T’ go from TM to ME
+** tracking messages coded with ‘T’, go from TM to ME

+* - note: I do not see why we need this. it is equal to “lower body”, etc. There is no “leg recognition” per se.
+Not only is it technically difficult, but I cannot think of any reason for it.
+(I cannot remember why we might have added it) ???
+The point is while we want to be thorough, we do not want to add features which we do not need (if they take a lot of work to do!).

+MC3 is based on the features we need.
+We can expand it later.

 ee>>>: as we see in the latest tracking algorithm Andreas sent these things are becoming easier every day.
 But also for several other reasons the movement of the leg can be important –also for gestures- and different than lower body.
 Let us keep them.